-- 1. Disengage the power take off (PTO) and turn the ignition key to "OFF" to stop the engine.
+- 1. Disengage the power take off (PTO) and turn the ignition key to off.
 Move levers to neutral locked position and apply parking brake.
 Remove the key. - 2.
-Clean around the oil dipstick so dirt cannot fall into the filler hole and damage the engine (Fig. 27). - 3.
-Pull the oil dipstick out and wipe the metal end clean (Fig. 27). - 4.
-Slide the oil dipstick fully into the fillercap.
-Pull the dipstick out and look at the metal end (Fig. 27).
-If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the "FULL" mark.
+Clean around the oil dipstick (Fig. 35) so dirt cannot fall into the filler hole and damage the engine. - 3.
+Pull the oil dipstick and wipe the metal end clean (Fig. 35). - 4.
+Slide the oil dipstick fully into the filler tube.
+Pull the dipstick out and look at the metal end (Fig. 35).
+If oil level is low, slowly pour only enough oil into the filler tube to raise the level to the full mark.